sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The Service is offered by a (semi)governmental or public Service Provider; example Use Cases include voluntary authorization, representative assigned by court order (guardian, administrator), statutory signatory (director, president), limited authorized signatory, etc.

-This profile uses the delegation Use Case as specified in [RFC8693](https://tools.ietf.org/html/rfc8693) as a basis.

 ## Web and Native app
 This profile supports both web as well as native applications.